 WSU Everett Student Ambassador Program

-The WSU Everett Student Ambassador Program seeks to enhance the college experience for prospective and current students at Washington State University.
+The WSU Everett Student Ambassador Program, sponsored by AT&T, seeks to enhance the college experience for prospective and current students at Washington State University.
 Ambassadors represent WSU Everett, and its many entities, to prospective students and families, current students, faculty, staff, community members and guests of the institution at recruitment and retention programs.

 - Candidates must be enrolled in and successfully complete at least 6 credits per term (summer excluded)